ioggstream/python-course/sparql-101/02-semantics.md

 familyName & givenName ---->|range| xsd:string
 isParentOf -->|range| Person

 ```

+---

 - **Controlled vocabulary**: a vocabulary where the terms are validated by a designated authority.
   It can be of different types - e.g., a list (codelist), a hierarchical structure (taxonomy), a glossary and a thesaurus (which adds further constraints to a taxonomy).

+We'll see a vocabulary of EU countries with their names and properties.

 Examples of European controlled vocabularies are here <https://op.europa.eu/en/web/eu-vocabularies/controlled-vocabularies>

 ----

 ## Standard vocabularies

+Vocabularies can contain predicates and their relations.

 Standard vocabularies that are used to semantically describe data
 are: